e-butik/Gittern/README.md

 * Indexes in conflict (i.e. with stage > 0, see http://opensource.apple.com/source/Git/Git-26/src/git-htmldocs/technical/index-format.txt) should be handled somehow, even if just by an exception.

 ## Planned features
 There are several planned features, which didn't make it in to version 0.8.

 * Subclassing Repository with a git binary dependent subclass to allow some advanced commands,
 * Packfile creation (currently packfiles can only be read)
 * Support for resolving lightweight tags
 * Support for reading annotated tags
+* Support for the link tree entry type
-* Support for trees containing commits (i.e. submodules)
+* Support for the commit tree entry type (i.e. submodules)
 * Making the Gittern\Entity\GitObject\User class into an interface

 ## Technical docs - What does the different kind of classes do?